Edujugon/XMLMapper/README.md

 #### Merge a new xml into the existing one

-You can easily merge a new xml into the existing one just after a provided tag name.
+You can easily merge a new xml into the existing one.
+It sets it as child of the provided tag.

 ```php
 $mapper->mergeXML($newXml, 'desiredParentTag');